Left Arrow

 The ideation phase of Design Thinking encourages thinking outside the conventional frameworks and norms.
 This can lead to groundbreaking innovations that can redefine market standards and expectations.

-See how to use big data to understand cusomer needs.
+See how to use big data to understand cusomer needs and how to boost innovation in banking and finance.

 5. Increase Efficiency